Gender Identity Discrimination and Harassment

 There are numerous ways in which a harassing supervisor or coworker can create a hostile work environment.
 If you think you may have encountered unlawful gender identity discrimination, contact an experienced employment lawyer.Legal Protections for Transgender People

-New Hampshire law does not explicitly prohibit discrimination based on gender identity.
-The U.S. Equal Employment Opportunity Commission (EEOC), however, has taken the position that gender identity discrimination is a form of sex discrimination that violates federal law.
-Many courts have agreed with the EEOC's position that federal law protects employees from discrimination based on gender identity.
-The EEOC's reasoning could be applied to New Hampshire's law against sex discrimination, too.What Remedies are Available for Victims of Gender Identity Discrimination?
+New Hampshire law prohibits discrimination based on gender identity.
+Federal law does not explicitly prohibit gender identity discrimination but the U.S. Equal Employment Opportunity Commission (EEOC) has taken the position that gender identity discrimination is a form of sex discrimination that violates federal law.
+Many courts have agreed with the EEOC's position that federal law protects employees from discrimination based on gender identity but the issue has not been finally resolved by the Supreme Court yet.What Remedies are Available for Victims of Gender Identity Discrimination?

 If you have experienced gender identity discrimination and you want to learn more about your rights, the New Hampshire Employee Rights Group can help.
 The employment discrimination lawyers of the New Hampshire Employee Rights Group have a deep understanding of the state and federal laws that protect working people.
 We represent workers throughout the state, from Portsmouth to Pittsburg and all places in between.
 Call 833.365.2929 or fill out our online contact form to schedule your consultation.